How Modal Optimization Reduces Parcel and LTL Freight Costs

 Whether plugging in one of our Special Rate Programs or engaging in an RFP, Shipware helps you every step of the way until your new best-in-class rate program is in place

 Not all businesses can leverage multi-million dollar shipping spends to gain the favor of carriers and attain big discounts.
-Smaller shippers have to be more tactical with their carrier and service choices or take advantage of Special Rate Programs like those that Shipware offers.
+Smaller shippers have to be more tactical with their carrier and service choices, including parcel, LTL, regional carrier, 3PL, and Special Rate Program options that fit their volume profile.

-If your business mostly ships within one or a few regions, and you like high-quality delivery at lower costs and customized service, you are wise to consider regional carriers to complement national service provided by FedEx, UPS, and USPS.
-Shipware has relationships and access to discounted pricing with each of the major regionals.
+If your business mostly ships within one or a few regions, regional carriers can complement national service from FedEx, UPS, and USPS.
+Shipware compares regional carrier rates, transit performance, coverage, and contract effects to confirm the cost benefits are worth the operational change.

-Not all shippers need to contract with a freight carrier.
-If you need the occasional less-than-truckload (LTL) pickup and delivery, you can take advantage of our special rates with all major LTL carriers, savings as much as 50% on shipments.
+Not all shippers need to contract directly with a freight carrier.
+If you need occasional less-than-truckload (LTL) pickup and delivery, parcel to LTL optimization and special rates with major LTL carriers can reduce freight costs on shipments that no longer make sense as parcel.

 Businesses that partner with Shipware average 21.5% savings on annual shipping costs